How to Setup Cloud Nesting from Start to Finish

 How to Set Up a Cloud Nest Queue in PrintFactory

-Note: This tool is available in our Connect plans
+Note: These tools are available in our Connect plans.

-Before configuring anything in the Cloud, you’ll need to set up the queues that receive the final nested jobs.
+Before configuring anything in the Cloud, you’ll need to set up the local RIP queues that receive the final nested jobs.

 1. Open PrintFactory RIP.